jmars319/midway-mobile-storage/README.md

 ## Admin area
 - Admin UI: `/admin/index.php`
 - Default config file: `admin/config.php` (credentials stored/managed by the admin UI).
 If you used the change-password screen it will write a hashed password into the config.
-- Reservation audit: `/admin/reservation-audit.php` exposes a full reservation audit viewer and small management actions (download/clear).
+ - Quote audit: `/admin/quote-audit.php` exposes a full quote audit viewer and small management actions (download/clear).

 ## Contact form / email
 - The server-side processor is `contact.php`.
 To change the recipient email, open `contact.php` and update the `$to` variable near the top of that file.